Table of Contents

 Time marches on.

-All that marching of time tends to leave a lotta footprints all over our poor faces.
+But all that marching of time tends to leave a lotta footprints all over our poor faces.

 So in our oh-so-human ways, most of us try to desperately fight against time.